chinapedia/wikipedia.abstract.en/Page/Geography_of_Djibouti.md

 Climate

 There is not much seasonal variation in Djibouti's climate.
 Hot conditions prevail year-round along with winter rainfall.
 Mean daily maximum temperatures range from 32 to 41 °C (90 to 106 °F), except at high elevations.
 In Djibouti City, for instance, afternoon highs in April typically range from 28 °C (82 °F) to 34 °C (93 °F) in April.
 Nationally, mean daily minima generally vary between sites from about 15 to 30 °C (59 to 86 °F).
 The greatest range in climate occurs in eastern Djibouti, where temperatures sometimes surpass 41 °C (106 °F) in July on the littoral plains and fall below freezing point during December in the highlands.
-In this region, relative humidity ranges from about 40% in the mid-afternoon to 85% at night, changing somewhat according to the season.Djibouti's_map_of_Köppen_climate_classification.png
+In this region, relative humidity ranges from about 40% in the mid-afternoon to 85% at night, changing somewhat according to the season.

 Djibouti has either a hot semi-arid climate (_BSh_) or a hot desert climate (_BWh_), although temperatures are much moderated at the high elevations.
 On the coastal seaboard, annual rainfall is less than 5 inches (131 mm); in the highlands, it is about 8 to 16 inches (200 to 400 mm).
 Although the coastal regions are hot and humid throughout the year, the hinterland is typically hot and dry.
 The climate conditions are highly variable within the country and vary locally by altitude.
 Summers are very humid along the coast but dry in the highlands.
 Heat waves are frequent.
 Annual precipitation amounts vary greatly from one year to another.
 In general, rain falls more frequently and extensively in the mountains.
 Sudden and brutal storms are also known to occur.
 Wadis turn for a few hours into raging torrents tearing everything in their path, and their course is regularized.
 Rainwater serves as an additional water supply for livestock and plants alongside seasonal watercourses.
 The highlands have temperate climate throughout out the year.
 The climate of most lowland zones is arid and semiarid.